michaelkotelnikov/rhacm-workshop/05.Governance-Risk-Compliance/README.md

 <hub> $ oc login -u workshop-admin -p redhat
 ```

-5. Run the next command to allow your username deploy policies via Git (If you're not using the `workshop-admin` user to run the command, make sure to change it with the user you are using.
-Even if it's an administrative user!) -
+5. Run the next command to allow your username deploy policies via Git (If you're not using the `workshop-admin` user to run the command, make sure to edit the command in order to associate your user with the `subscription-admin` ClusterRole.
+Make sure to run the coomand even if you are using an administrative user!) -

 ```
 <hub> $ oc patch clusterrolebinding.rbac open-cluster-management:subscription-admin -p '{"subjects": [{"apiGroup":"rbac.authorization.k8s.io", "kind":"User", "name":"workshop-admin"}]}'